breatheco-de/excuse-generator-javascript-cli/.learn/exercises/00-welcome/README.md

 # `00` Welcome

-Welcome to this tutorial about how to create an excuse generator CLI with Javascript.
+Welcome, let's create an excuse generator CLI with Javascript.

 In this project you'll be learning about generating random numbers, accesing array values, concatenating strings, and improving your programming logic with a cool assignment that will be very fun.